Millennium Falcon: Depiction

-Han Solo won the Millennium Falcon from Lando Calrissian in the card game sabacc several years before the events of the original Star Wars film.
-In that movie, Obi-Wan Kenobi and Luke Skywalker charter the ship in the Mos Eisley cantina to deliver them, C-3PO, R2-D2, and the stolen Death Star plans to Alderaan.
+Han Solo won the Millennium Falcon from Lando Calrissian in the card game sabacc several years before the events of the original Star Wars film (A New Hope).

+In A New Hope, Obi-Wan Kenobi and Luke Skywalker charter the ship in the Mos Eisley cantina to deliver them, C-3PO, R2-D2, and the stolen Death Star plans to Alderaan.
 When the Falcon is captured by the Death Star, the group conceal themselves in smuggling compartments built into the floor to avoid detection during a search of the ship.
 The group eventually escapes aboard the Falcon after rescuing Princess Leia.
 Solo later collects his fee for delivering them to the hidden Rebel base on Yavin IV and departs under bitter circumstances, but returns to assist Luke in destroying the Death Star.

 Solo pilots the Falcon, with Chewbacca, Leia, and C-3PO aboard, to elude the Imperial fleet in The Empire Strikes Back, which is a notable struggle due to a damaged hyperdrive.
 They take refuge at Cloud City, where Darth Vader captures Solo after Boba Fett tracks them there.
 Lando Calrissian helps the others escape, with R2-D2 successfully repairing the ship's hyperdrive.
 At the film's end, he departs in the Falcon to track down Solo and his captor, Jabba the Hutt.
 Calrissian again captains the Falcon during the climax of Return of the Jedi, with Nien Nunb as co-pilot, to destroy the second Death Star.
 Before the second Death Star is destroyed, Lando accidentally damages the ship by hitting the circular sensor rectenna dish on a random pipe or circuit in the second Death Star.
 Regardless, Lando and the others successfully destroy the Galactic Empire.